 Through plenary lectures, culinary demonstrations, hands-on kitchen sessions, interactive workshops, and meals and tastings, attendees will achieve the following learning objectives:

-- Understand American culinary trends, and how to leverage consumer interest in world flavors and the plant-based, health-promoting cuisines of Asia, Latin America, and the Mediterranean.
+Understand American culinary trends, and how to leverage consumer interest in world flavors such as the plant-forward, health-promoting cuisines of Asia, Latin America, and the Mediterranean.

-- Prepare a variety of healthy food options, including salads, whole grains, lean proteins, and vegetarian dishes.
+Prepare a variety of healthy food options, including salads, whole grains, lean proteins, and plant-forward dishes.

 During the four-day course, participants are exposed to information that reinforces the following culinary nutrition goals: